Core Concepts

 Data tables

-Airtable-style typed tables for your workspace — schemas, rows, and the native People table.
+Airtable-style typed tables for your org — schemas, rows, and the native People table.

-A data table is an Airtable-style table you create in the Data mode.
+A data table is an Airtable-style table you create in the Data app.
 Each table has typed columns and rows stored as JSONB.
 They're the structured-data surface of Project88 — anywhere an agent needs a list of contacts, products, leads, tickets, anything tabular.
+Tables are scoped to an org.

 Two storage strategies